Cognitive-Stack/keycloak-setup/docs/stories/02-apply-flow-endpoint.md

 - Created the router, controller, and service layers for the `flow` feature.
 - Implemented the `POST /api/v1/realms/:realmName/flows` endpoint with placeholder service logic.
 - Added a mocked integration test for the new endpoint, which passes.
-- All acceptance criteria have been met.tecture pattern defined in `docs/architecture.md`.
+- All acceptance criteria have been met.

+### Reviewed by
+- BMad 'Full Stack Developer' agent on 2025-09-12.

+---
+# Story: Implement API Endpoint to Apply Authentication Flow

+**Story Title:** API Endpoint for Authentication Flow - Greenfield Implementation

+**User Story:**
+As a developer,
+I want to create a `POST /api/v1/realms/{realmName}/flows` endpoint, So that I can programmatically apply a "first broker login" authentication flow to a Keycloak realm.

+**Story Context:**
+*   **Existing System Integration:** This is the first feature endpoint to be added to the server.
+*   **Technology:** Node.js, Express.js.
+*   **Follows pattern:** Follows the Layered Architecture pattern defined in `docs/architecture.md`.
 *   **Touch points:** `src/routes/`, `src/controllers/`, `src/services/`.

 **Acceptance Criteria:**